The Board of Veterans Appeals: Preparing for Success

 The BVA is an appellate body within the VA where Veterans Law Judges (VLJs) review decisions made by local VA offices if a veteran disagrees.
 If you choose to appeal a denial directly to the Board (within 1 year of the decision), you must select one of three dockets under the Appeals Modernization Act (AMA):

-Pro Tip: The Evidence Submission or Hearing dockets are generally preferred if you have new medical evidence (like an IMO) or if clarifying complex facts through testimony could strengthen your case.
+Note: The Evidence Submission or Hearing dockets are generally selected if you have new medical evidence (like an IMO) that could clarify clinical findings.

 3. Process Overview: Step-by-Step Guide